elduds/elduds/README.md

 For the past 10 years I have pursued my current passion for IT automation, Linux systems engineering, infrastructure architecture and AWS public cloud technologies.

 Currently I am the lead AWS Cloud and High Performance Compute Platform subject matter expert for an [ASX 10](https://www.commsec.com.au/education/under-30s/Stock-up/Australias_10_largest_stocks.html) global mining and green energy company, supporting yearly business activity of c.
-30 billion USD, 8 digit yearly cloud spend, and the development of a compelling & globally transformational roadmap of green energy technologies and capabilities.
+30 billion USD, 8 digit yearly cloud spend, and the development of a compelling, globally transformational, and civilization saving roadmap of green energy technologies and capabilities.

 Prior to that I focussed on enterprise datacentre and internet platforms such as servers, storage, VMware vSphere virtualisation, load balancing, fabric, networking and security.